lxc/incus/doc/howto/server_configure.md

     incus config set <key> <value>

-For example, to allow remote access to the LXD server on port 8443, enter the following command:
+For example, to allow remote access to the Incus server on port 8443, enter the following command:

     incus config set core.https_address :8443